 We couldn't put it any better ourselves!So, this is a container file, and if I need to send a document to a co-author, I should send the .sci file.

 This software is way too good to keep to yourself!
-Why not tell your friends...let us know if you no longer wish to remain on our mailing list.
+Why not tell your friends...We usually send this mailing to our users every couple of months or so.
+Please let us know if you no longer wish to remain on our mailing list.